bot-vox/botv-resources/docs/pages/quickstart.md

 botvox --vox=VoxEngine --strategy=SuperTrend --backtest=true|false --exchange=bybit --symbol=ADAUSDT --timeframe=15m --amount=100  --profitPct=0.003 --fee=0.02--key=FAKE_KEY --secret=FAKE_SECRET --life=true|false --interval=10 --sidePreference=long|short|biDirectional --period=7 --multiplier=3
 ```

-There is a lot of going on in this command so let's break down each commandline flag dow and explore what function they serve.
+There is a lot of going on in this command so let's break down each commandline flag and explore what function they serve.

 * ``--vox=VoxEngine``